 Reading all the food magazines in February makes me feel hopelessly unromantic.
-I don’t even remember the last time I made my husband a romantic dinner for two complete with pink champagne, oysters and other aphrodisiacs.
+I don’t even remember the last time I made my husband a romantic dinner for two.
 (Do people really do this?
-On weeknights?
-Am I alone here?)
+On weeknights?)
 Valentine’s Day at our house, I’m sorry to say, is a family affair.
-We might exchange a card now an then, but seriously…we’re mostly opening dozens of homemade Valentines stuffed with cheap candy from all the kids’ classmates, and the card my 91-year-old grandmother sends me every year with a lipstick kiss on the envelope and Hershey’s Kiss tucked inside.
+We might exchange a card now an then but we’re mostly opening dozens of homemade Valentines stuffed with cheap candy from all the kids’ classmates, and the card my 91-year-old grandmother sends me every year with a lipstick kiss on the envelope and Hershey’s Kiss tucked inside.

 You don’t need a panini maker for this recipe.
 The word “panini” simply means a toasted or pressed sandwich.
 I actually prefer to make theses paninis in the oven because a panini press smashes them too flat.
 The most important thing is to start with good quality ingredients.
 For the bread, I like to use challah or brioche, but any good bread with a soft crust will do (once toasted, a hard crust can be difficult to eat, especially for kids).
 For the chocolate, I always use Ghirardelli or Guittard semi-sweet chocolate chips.
 You can use a finely chopped baking bar as well, but I wouldn’t bother because it’s more work and the chips melt just fine.

 Begin by buttering one side of all the bread slices, then place half of the slices, buttered side down, on a parchment-lined baking sheet.